Search Engine Spiders

 ——–> End of robots.txt file

-A quick review of the listed information from the robots.txt file above follows.
-The “User Agent: MSNbot” is from MSN, Slurp is from Yahoo and Teoma is from AskJeeves.
-The others listed are “Bad” bots that crawl very fast and to nobody’s benefit but their own, so we ask them to stay out entirely.
-The * asterisk is a wild card that means “All” crawlers/spiders/bots should stay out of that group of files or directories listed.
+A quick review of the information listed in the robots.txt file above follows.
+The “User Agent: MSNbot” is from MSN, Slurp is from Yahoo!, and Teoma is from Ask Jeeves.
+The others listed are “Bad” bots that crawl very fast and to nobody’s benefit but their own, so we ask them to stay out entirelyThe asterisk (*))k is a wildcard that means “All” crawlers /spiders, o /bots should stay out of the group of files or directories listed.

-The bots given the instruction “Disallow: /” means they should stay out entirely and those with “Crawl-delay: 10” are those that crawled our site too quickly and caused it to bog down and overuse the server resources.
-Google crawls more slowly than the others and doesn’t require that instruction, so is not specifically listed in the above robots.txt file.
-Crawl-delay instruction is only needed on very large sites with hundreds or thousands of pages.
-The wildcard asterisk * applies to all crawlers, bots and spiders, including Googlebot.
+Those with “Crawl-delay: 10” are bots that crawled our site too quickly, causing it to bog down and overuse server resources.
+Google crawls more slowly than the others and doesn’t require that instruction, so it is not explicitly listed in the robots.txt file above.
+The crawl-delay instruction is only needed on huge sites with hundreds or thousands of pages.
+The wildcard asterisk (*) applies to all crawlers, bots, and spiders, including Googlebot.

-Those we provided that “Crawl-delay: 10” instruction to were requesting as many as 7 pages every second and so we asked them to slow down.
-The number you see is seconds and you can change it to suit your server capacity, based on their crawling rate.
-Ten seconds between page requests is far more leisurely and stops them from asking for more pages than your server can dish up.
+The number you see is seconds, and you can change it to suit your server capacity, based on their crawling rate.
+A ten-second delay between page requests is far more leisurely and prevents them from requesting more pages than your server can handle.

-One thing we didn’t expect to glean from the research involved in indexing delays (known as the Google Sandbox) was the importance of robots.txt files to quick and efficient crawling by the spiders from the major search engines and the number of heavy crawls from bots that will do no earthly good to the site owner, yet crawl most sites extensively and heavily, straining servers to the breaking point with requests for pages coming as fast as 7 pages per second.
+Known as the Google Sandbox was the importance of robots.txt files to quick and efficient crawling by the spiders from the major search engines and the number of heavy crawls from bots that will do no earthly good to the site owner, yet crawl most sites extensively and heavily, straining servers to the breaking point with requests for pages coming as fast as seven pages per second.

-Posted by By Mike Banks Valentine
+Posted by Mike Banks Valentine

 Comment (1)